 A living will, also known as an advance health care directive, is used to indicate choices about end-of-life care.
 For instance: Would you want a ventilator and feeding tube used to keep you alive even in an irreversible coma?
 Do you want CPR initiated if your heart stops, even if you are terminally ill?
 Make sure the health care proxy is aware of your parent’s decisions.

 3. Do You Have a Will or Living Trust?

-Wills and living trusts are the legal methods used to designate what happens to your possessions and money after you die.
-A will simply specifies, in writing, who gets what, and how much.
+Wills and living trusts are the legal methods used to designate what happens to your possessions and money after you pass.
+A will simply specifies, in writing, who gets what and how much.
 A living trust is an alternative to a will.
-A senior who prefers a trust puts their assets in the trust and names a person to take charge in case of death or incapacitation.
+A senior who prefers a trust puts their assets in the trust and names a person to take charge in case of death or if they become incapacitated.

 The national average cost for assisted living is $3,074, according to an analysis of the pricing of communities in A Place for Mom’s network.
 In some regions it’s much higher.
 This can decimate a senior’s nest egg rapidly, so it’s important to know if your parent has insurance to offset these costs, or some other plan in place should long-term-care needs arise.
 If your parent does have long-term insurance, read the policy to make sure you understand it.
 Call the insurer if you have questions about what is and is not covered.

 5. Have You Made Sure That These Documents Are Current?

 All of the documents we’ve mentioned need to be up-to-date and current for them to work properly.
 Encourage your parent to revisit estate planning and care planning measures each year.

 6. Where Can I Find These Documents If I Ever Need Them?